 Hello summer, finally!

-With the summer school break just around the corner, many of us will be looking forward to a hopefully sunny and relaxing break, whilst the travel and leisure industry prepare for one of the busiest times of the year.
+With schools out for the summer, many of us will be looking forward to a hopefully sunny and relaxing break, whilst the travel and leisure industry prepare for one of the busiest times of the year.

 Cruise operators, travel companies, airlines, hotels, booking agents, theme parks: things have changed.
 The digital world can now offer virtual experiences of what customers can expect.
 Changes to the way people now travel pose customer service challenges for those in the travel and hospitality sector such as balancing passenger comfort with operational efficiency while delivering a unique experience reflecting the destination.